oracle/graal/docs/reference-manual/polyglot-programming.md

     startup but less optimal throughput.
 This mode uses the compiler configuration `economy` if not specified otherwise.

-## Passing Options for Language Launchers
+## Passing Options to Language Launchers

 Every language launcher has been extended with a set of so called _polyglot options_.
 Polyglot options allow users of any language launcher to access the options of other languages supported by GraalVM (implemented with the Truffle language implementation framework).